mduchoslav/Evomics_Intro_to_R/CESKY_KRUMLOV.md

 ## 1. Organize your data
 ### 1.1.
 Create a directory
-In order to keep your project neat, go to your home folder and make a folder for your work today such as:
+In order to keep your project neat, go to your home folder and make folders for your work today such as:
 ```
 mkdir genome_assembly
 mkdir genome_assembly/kmers